Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Analysis of "To The Desert"

-"To The Desert" is a fourteen-line poem, free verse, so it has no set rhyme scheme but does have a varied metre.
+"To The Desert" is a fourteen-line poem, free verse, so it has no set rhyme scheme but does have a varied meter.

 Addressing the desert directly in the second line, the speaker acknowledges that the desert is a teacher - you - the desert 'survives' even though it does not rain.
 So here the metaphor is forming as the personal relationship builds.

-The speaker is identifying with the desert, symbol of hard time, hard life, of challenge both physically and spiritually.
+The speaker is identifying with the desert, a symbol of hard times, hard life, of challenges both physical and spiritual.

-The third line reinforces this idea of the desert being an essential, an integral part of existence for the speaker.
-Desert environments are usually dry, arid, wind-swept places where hardly anything green grows, where only exceptionally hardy and well adapted creatures survive.
+The third line reinforces this idea of the desert as an essential, integral part of existence for the speaker.
+Desert environments are usually dry, arid, wind-swept places where hardly anything green grows, where only exceptionally hardy and well-adapted creatures survive.

 The desert is thirst (is in need of water, rain)...the speaker also.
 They are one.

-That word brand conjures up heat, pain and ownership.
-The sixth and seventh lines are about the power of the desert, the primitive purification the speaker feels as the elements physically alter him.
+The word brand conjures up heat, pain, and ownership.
+The sixth and seventh lines are about the power of the desert, and the primitive purification the speaker feels as the elements physically alter him.

 Finally, the last line is an allusion to the catholic eucharist ritual, where the bread is Christ's body, (from the last supper), the speaker wishing to be the water for the desert's thirst.